Zimbabwe prepares for ward based mass drug administration for bilharzia, intestinal worms and lymphatic filariasis

 “This training is part of the planning process for the upcoming MDAs, which will be intense given that we already have the medication required,” said Dr Isaac Phiri, MoHCC Epidemiology and Disease Control Acting Director.

 The integrated MDAs follows a meticulous population and community-based survey conducted in 2021.
 This survey identified districts with low treatment coverage for schistosomiasis, intestinal worms, and LF, thereby pinpointing areas where intervention is urgently required.
 The prevalence of schistosomiasis and soil transmitted helminthiasis in Zimbabwe were estimated at 22 % and 5.7 %.
 Fifty-three (53) districts were found to be endemic for SCH and 5 were found to be endemic for STH.
 In 2015, 39 districts were identified to have Lymphatic Filariasis.
 Only two (2) rounds of LF MDAs were implemented (2016, and 2017), with the country embarking on confirmatory mapping in 2021.
 The first phase identified 16 priority districts for mapping, among these selected districts only two (2) came out positive for LF endemicity.
 The programme plans to conduct further confirmatory mapping in the remaining 23 districts.
-With a targeted outreach to approximately 5 million children, the upcoming campaigns will significantly curb the spread of these diseases, improving overall public health outcomes nationwide.
+With a targeted outreach to approximately 1.4 million people above two years, the upcoming campaigns will significantly curb the spread of these diseases, improving overall public health outcomes nationwide.

 “The training was very helpful, and the timing allows us to cascade these to our peers and also be ready for the campaign,” said Mordecai Chephiri, a Health Promotion Officer from Kariba District.